paolo-projects/optc-mobile-db/README.md

 * one-piece-treasure-cruise-italia.forumfree.it and user _CannotDoThat_ for the DB italian translation
 * reddit user joseic1998 who is translating the DB in spanish

+**Special thanks to:**

+Nakama.network for the amazing team database and box management!